giswqs/geebook/chapters/01_introduction.md

 Creating a new Cloud Project.
 ```

 After selecting a Cloud Project, click the **GENERATE TOKEN** button to generate a new token.
-You will be asked to choose your Earth Engine account for the Notebook Client:
+You will be asked to choose your Earth Engine account for the Notebook Client (see {numref}`ch01_choose_account`):

 ```{figure} images/ch01_choose_account.jpg
 ---